Holosiivskyi National Nature Park: Topography

 The park consists of several spatially disconnected forests located in the southern part of the city of Kyiv.
 The park area belongs to the forest-steppe zone, with its main area covered by forest - 4232.8 hectares (more than 90% of the territory).
 Wetlands make up 66.2 ha, and the remaining 45.9 ha is water.

 As a toponym it is first mentioned in 1541 as a domain of the Kyiv Pechersk Lavra.
 In 1617 there was a khutir Holosiiv.
 The area is located between such Kyiv neighborhoods like Demiivka, Teremky, Feofaniia, Mysholovka, Dobryi Shliakh, Pyrohiv, Samburky, and Kytaiv.

 Following the Soviet persecutions against religion, at the former monastic areas was established a local agrarian institute, previously part of the Kyiv Polytechnic Institute (today National University of Life and Environmental Sciences of Ukraine).
 In 1950s-1960s on some territory of the Holosiiv Woods were created Expocenter of Ukraine and Rylskyi Holosiiv City Park.
 Later there were built several institutions of the National Academy of Sciences of Ukraine.

 Its southwestern parts were developed into separate Feofaniia neighborhood, which was known as a settlement of the St. Michael Kyiv Monastery.
 Feofania is separated from Holosiiv by the European route E40 which between Pyrohiv and Vita-Lytovska passes the main ridge of Kyiv Hills and turns north towards the city's centre along the Dnieper embankment.

 Ecoregion and climate

 The park is on the eastern edge of the Central European mixed forests ecoregion, meeting the western reaches of the East European forest steppe ecoregion.

-The climate of Holosiivskyi is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
+The climate of Holosiivskyi park is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.